ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

 #### Custom pattern syntax
 - Use pure sub string matching: give a string scope `s` and image reference `r`, a trust policy matches if all of `s` is a substring of `r`.
 This would support scope from domain all the way to tags.
 It could also work for partial path patterns like image reference whose path contains `/somepath/`.
 The tightest scope would be the longest string scope that still has a full matching substring.
 The trust policy selected would be the policy with a matching scope that is character-wise the longest.
 - Sub-string matching does not allow for specifying positional matching behavior like "regex" does.
-Let's say our goal is to match image references which end with repotiory `/test`.
-In pure sub string matching if there's an intermediate repo named `/test`, it will consider that a match which is NOT correct.
+Let's say our goal is to match image references which end with repository `/test`.
+In pure sub string matching if there's an intermediate repo named `test`, it will consider that a match which is NOT correct.

 #### Proposed Solution
 Introduce a hybrid solution that is based on substring matching:
 - "tighest scope" is defined as a scope string that is longest AND has a matching substring in the image reference.
 - `*` is a wildcard reserved for a trust policy that matches everything.
 It will have the loosest scope and will only be used iff there is NOT a tighter scope found.
-- Partial path patterns like `/somepath/` are not supported or recommended
+- Partial path patterns like `/somepath/` are NOT supported or recommended
 - wild card registry domain scope can be achieved by specifying the domain string as a scope string (example: use only ACRs --> `.azurecr.io`)
 - Regex is NOT supported
+- String scope will be used as an exact substring matching pattern.
+If there are multiple policies whose scopes match, then the policy with the longer submatch string will win.

+- Problems:
+  - Scope A: '.azurecr.io' and Scope B: 'test/happy/test2'.
+Which scope is "tighter"?
+Scope A scopes to a particular registry domain but Scope B works for any registry domain

 ### Implementation Details